jst-build/jst/share/man/jst_backend.1.md

 corresponding disk space reclaimed.

 Additionally, and before doing generation rotation,
- - left-over temporary directories (e.g., from interrupted `just` invocations) are removed, and
+ - left-over temporary directories (e.g., from interrupted `jst_backend`
+   invocations) are removed, and
  - large files are split and only the chunks and the information how to assemble the file from the chunks are kept; in this way